fluxinc/sedia-conformance/hl7/Sedia HL7 Conformance.md

 ### PV1

-PV1 segments are ignored by :productName, however the segment will be stored and returned to the ORU as-is.
+PV1 segments are ignored by Sedialog, however the segment will be stored and returned to the ORU as-is.

 ### PV2

-PV2 segments are ignored by :productName, however the segment will be stored and returned to the ORU as-is.
+PV2 segments are ignored by Sedialog, however the segment will be stored and returned to the ORU as-is.

 ### ORC